Dimension Reduction for Conditional Density Estimation with Applications to High-Dimensional Causal Inference: Empirical Illustration

 We begin by applying the variable selection procedure from Section \ref{sec:summary_procedure} to evaluate the dependence between each pre-treatment covariate and $D$.
 For the procedure's implementation, we set $\tilde{p}=8$ and use the change in an individual's 401(k) balance in Year 0, i.e., $\Delta A_{0}^{\textrm{401(k)}}\equiv A_{6}^{\textrm{401(k)}}-A_{3}^{\textrm{401(k)}}$, as $\boldsymbol{W}$.
 This variable serves as a proxy for 401(k) participation in Year 0 and is therefore expected to be highly relevant for predicting subsequent eligibility.
 By capturing prior participation behavior, this variable serves as a sufficient surrogate for many observed and unobserved characteristics that influence 401(k) eligibility, thereby simplifying the dimension reduction task.
 To minimize subjective judgment, no other covariates are included in $\boldsymbol{W}$.

 To ensure a robust selection, we apply our procedure to the full sample as well as to two equal-sized (randomly) split samples ($I_1, I_2$), which yields slightly different sets of selected covariates conditional on $\Delta A_{0}^{\textrm{401(k)}}$.
 In accordance with the principle of conservatism, our final set of relevant covariates for subsequent ATE estimation, denoted by $\boldsymbol{Z}^{\hat{*}}$, is the union of the variables selected from all three analyses.
 Definitions and summary statistics for these covariates are provided in Panel B of Table \ref{tab:app_summary}.
 The reported $p$-values show significant imbalances between the eligible and ineligible groups for most of these characteristics.
-Notably, our choice of $\tilde{p}=8$ prove to be sufficiently large, as there are always some covariates ``smoothed out'' in the CV-refining step of our procedure across all three analyses.
+Notably, our choice of $\tilde{p}=8$ proves to be sufficiently large, as there are always some covariates ``smoothed out'' in the CV-refining step of our procedure across all three analyses.

 Our procedure selects eight covariates as relevant to one’s 401(k) eligibility.
 As expected, firm characteristics are important.
 Larger firms and those in certain industries\footnote{According to the 1996 SIPP data documentation, $\texttt{Industry4}$ corresponds to firms engaged in transportation, communication, and utilities.} are more likely to offer 401(k) plans.
 Among individual-level variables, prior changes in the balances of 401(k) accounts, other financial assets, and unsecured debt may serve as plausible proxies for unobserved saving preferences.
 Gender and income are also selected, likely because they are important determinants of occupation and employment status.
 These selected covariates are also used in \cite{benjamin2003does} and \cite{gelber2011401} for propensity score estimation.
-Notably, our method identifies private health insurance as a strong predictor of 401(k) eligibility, a factor ignored in both prior studies.
-This finding underscores the value of data-driven variable selection in uncovering economic relationships and improving model specification.
+Notably, our method identifies private health insurance as a strong predictor of 401(k) eligibility, a factor that has been overlooked in both prior studies.
+This finding highlights the importance of data-driven variable selection in uncovering economic relationships and enhancing model specification.